exvelocity/Daily_programming_log_with_C-Cpp/README.md

 # programming-with-c
-A log of daily problems solved for practice
+A daily log of solving problems with C and C++